WDI-SEA/notes/02-js-jquery/jquery-plugins/readme.md

 Plugins are pieces of code that someone else has written to extende jQuery's functionality.
 The most common plugin is jQuery UI.

+## Why aren't plugins just included in teh standard jQuery library?
+* extra code that you don't use just bogs down your project
+* unopinionated -> customizable

 ## How to implement
 jQuery plugins require jQuery in order to work, so the script tag that pulls in the plugin must come **after** the one that pulls in jQuery.